isb-cgc/ISB-CGC-pipelines/README.md

 gcloud compute ssh my-pipeline-workstation
 ```

-For more information about the `gcloud compute` command, please refer to the [documentation](https://cloud.google.com/compute/docs/gcloud-compute/).
+For more information about the `gcloud compute` command and all of its possible arguments, please refer to the [documentation](https://cloud.google.com/compute/docs/gcloud-compute/).

 ## Basic Usage